kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Ptr{Float64} @0x0000000107e4c880
 ```

-In the analogy of the bookshelf, using `deepcopy()` would be like making a photocopy of a book and placing it on a new shelf.
+In the analogy of the bookshelf, using `deepcopy()` would be like asking the librarian to make a photocopy of a book and placing it at a new location on the shelf.
+Then the librarian would take away the old `y` label that you were holding and give you a new `y` label associated with this new object.

-The new book on the new shelf is a completely independent object with its own unique address, and any changes made to the original book will not affect the copy.
+The new object created is completely independent from the old, with its own unique address.
-Similarly, `deepcopy()` creates a new object in memory that is completely independent of the original object, so any changes made to one object will not affect the other.
+Any changes made to the original object will not affect the copy and vice versa.

+Assignments in Julia always create new labels and may replace an existing label of yours.
-Assignments always create new "labels", that may or may not have the same address as an existing object.
+Labels you receive from the librarian may or may not point to the same location as an existing label of yours, and that is for the librarian to decide.

-### Mutability
+## Mutability

 In Julia, the `=` operator can be used to either assign values to a label or mutate existing values that can be accessed through a label.